JishnuTheGamer/jtg-panel/README.md

 ## Installation
 ### Picking a Server OS

-DracoPanel runs on various operating systems, so pick whichever you are most comfortable using.
+jtg-Panel runs on various operating systems, so pick whichever you are most comfortable using.

 | Operating System | Version |     Supported      | Notes                                                       |
 |------------------|---------|:------------------:|-------------------------------------------------------------|